 From janitor to head teacher: how a Ukrainian realized his American dream

-From the janitor to the deputy director of the school, this is exactly the way Ukrainian Taras Petrishin went to his American dream.
-In 16 years, he moved with his parents to the USA.
+From a janitor to a deputy headmaster - this is exactly the way Ukrainian Taras Petrishin went to his American dream.
+At the age of 16, he and his parents moved to the United States.

-When he went to graduate to earn a living, he got a job as a janitor at an elementary school in New Jersey.
-Having received a diploma of education, he became a teacher in this school, and then - the head teacher.
+When I went to graduate to earn a living, I got a job as a janitor at an elementary school in New Jersey.
+Having received a diploma of education, he became a teacher at this school, and then a head teacher.
 Journalists "Voices of America" visited the school where he works and learned the secrets of rapid career growth.

 Schoolchildren call him "Mr. Pi"

-“He is cheerful, he gives high-five, he never screams,” says one of the students who also emigrated from Ukraine and adds that you can speak with “Mr. Pi” not only in English, but also in Ukrainian.
+“He's funny, he gives high-fives, he never shouts,” says one of the students, who also emigrated from Ukraine, and adds that you can speak with “Mr. Pi” not only in English, but also in Ukrainian.

 Another student says that it was the head teacher who encouraged him to study better.

-“Last year, I had a bad day, he talked to me, told his story how he worked hard and it helped me.
-I well remembered our conversation and decided to start studying better, ”said 10-year-old Omar.
+“Last year, I had a bad day, he talked to me, told his story, how he worked hard and it helped me.
+I remembered our conversation well and decided to start learning better, ”says 10-year-old Omar.

 On the subject: Why Apple recommends a service created in Odessa Khrushchev

-Taras immigrated to the USA in the 1990's.
-Life abroad was hard - he worked at a construction site, in a restaurant, in a store, later went to college and got a job as a cleaner at a local school.
+Taras immigrated to the United States in the 1990s.
+Life abroad was hard - he worked at a construction site, in a restaurant, in a store, later went to college and got a job at a local school as a cleaner.

 For 6 years he worked as a cleaner.

 “20 rooms and a toilet on each floor.
-You need to sweep, wipe everything, wash the toilets, if the doors are dirty, wipe them too.
+Everything needs to be swept up, wiped, toilets washed, if the doors are dirty, wipe them too.
 Everything should shine.
 If it is winter, then you also need to wash the floors, not just sweep.
-They carried boxes of paper on the 3 floor, each 25 kg, picked up 2-3 and carried it.
-Yes, hard.
+On the 3rd floor they carried boxes of paper, 25 kg each, took 2-3 and carried them.
+Yes, it's hard.
 But a person adapts to everything, ”the head teacher recalls.

 Taras never hid his ambitions: “I did not want to get out of school all my life.
 I wanted to be a teacher. ”